 There was another voice in me longing to speak up

-I really didn’t want to go off into the deep end.
-There were things about my life that I really liked and didn’t want to lose.
+Because there were things about my life that I really liked and didn’t want to lose.
 But I didn’t want it to stay the same, either.
 And I thought those were my two choices: continue denying my inner voice or speak out and radically change my life.

 My inner narrative had me trapped in a pattern of self-criticism, people-pleasing, and self-denial, all of which added to my low self-esteem.
 I had no idea how to set boundaries or how to express my anger and sorrow.
 I relied on external validation to feel good enough.
 This pattern of thinking actually contributed to a life-long battle with depression, which started when I was a teenager.